ashwin-nayak/pressure-projections/README.md

 PressureProjections
 =============

-Code supplement for "Accuracy of post-processing projections for displacement based finite element simulations in room acoustics"
+Code supplement for article "**Accuracy of post-processing projections for displacement based finite element simulations in room acoustics**"

-A Julia implementation (based on Gridap package) of different $L^2$ and $H^1$-projections for computing the acoustic pressure from the particle displacement field.
-This repository contains the prototype codes to reproduce all the numerical results included as benchmark cases in the manuscript "Accuracy of post-processing projections for displacement based finite element simulations in room acoustics".
+This repository contains the scripts to reproduce all the numerical results included as benchmark cases in the manuscript.
+The implementation is in the **Julia** programming language, primarily using [_Gridap_](https://github.com/gridap/Gridap.jl) package.

 Details:
   - Weak formulation for pressure $L^2$ and $H^1$-projections.